Best Running Lights of 2025

 We spent hours researching lights for running and narrowed down our list to search for the best running lights.
 We read reviews on other sites, and talked to other runners, sometimes for hours, about their favorite lights and why they love them.
 We also considered lights for different types of running, weather, heat and cold, and terrain.

-We narrowed down our list to our top 16 running lights, and tested them out running on the trail and road in a variety of conditions and weather.
+We narrowed down our list to our top running lights, and tested 25 running lights over two years.
+We took lights out running on the trail and road in a variety of conditions and weather.
 We did jumping jacks with wearable lights to see if they would fall off or bounce around.

 We ran mostly in the evening hours into nighttime, getting to enjoy the stars outside, along with getting to see all the nocturnal animals on the trails.
 We also drained the batteries and charged them back up to see how easy they were to charge.